Top M&A KPIs: The key early-stage M&A deal evaluation metrics you should be tracking

 Lead conversion rate: What percentage of qualified leads in the sales pipeline are converting into customers?
 What’s the company’s win rate?
 Measure the number of people who take a desired action (like signing up for a lead magnet, registering for a free trial, or making a purchase) out of the total number of visitors or potential customers.

 Cash flow: Cash flow refers to the net balance of cash moving into and out of a business at a specific point in time, for things like purchasing inventory, paying workers, utility bills, paying debts, and so on.
 Positive cash flow indicates that a company has more money moving into it than out of it.
-Negative cash flow indicates that a company has more money moving out of it than into it.
+Negative cash flow indicates that a company has more money moving out of it than into it, which can be a sign of poor financial performance.

 Reinvestment: Is the company building for the future?
 Compare average gross and operating margins for the last three years to industry standards, and measure how well the company’s leadership team is managing the ratio of direct labor headcount to things like sales or indirect labor.

 Valuation: Revenue and sales metrics say a lot about a company’s potential value, but valuation goes further.
 Financial professionals derive valuation based on projections and forecasts, in light of historical data.
-It also includes intangible assets like intellectual property.
+Valuation can also include intangible assets like intellectual property.

 Customer KPIs

-Customer satisfaction: Customer satisfaction and referral rates are commonly used M&A deal metrics that act as key performance indicators for product quality and customer services.
-For M&A due diligence, you might be looking at KPIs like Customer Satisfaction Score (CSAT) or Net Promoter Scores (NPS).
+Customer satisfaction: Customer satisfaction and referral rates are commonly used M&A deal metrics as they give insight into product quality and customer services.
+For M&A due diligence, you might be looking at KPIs like Customer Satisfaction Score (CSAT) or Net Promoter Scores (NPS) to make sure they have a solid customer base.

-Customer lifetime value: What is an individual customer worth to the company, over the lifetime of the relationship?
-It costs less to retain existing customers than it does to acquire new ones, so increasing this metric is a fantastic way to increase the growth rate of a company.
+Customer lifetime value (LTV): LTV is what a customer is worth to the company, over the lifetime of the relationship.
+It usually costs less to retain existing customers than it does to acquire new ones, so increasing this metric is a fantastic way to increase the growth rate of a company.

 Employee KPIs